matthieumota/lego-tree/README.md

 ## Node interactions

 To rearrange the node, we think drag n drop is a good solution.
 If we move feature, we change status.
 If we move user story or task, we change parent.

+## Simple CRUD

+We can add / edit / delete a node directly on interface.
+We use `@headless/ui` to manage transitions / modals...

+## Metadata

+Already done.

+## Optimizations

+We apply memoization to optimize render of `NodeItem`.